plinder-org/plinder/README.md

 1. A python API: using the `plinder.core` API, you can transparently and lazily download and interact with most of the components of the dataset.

-2. However, if you prefer to use the dataset directly, you can fetch it using [`gsutil`](https://cloud.google.com/storage/docs/gsutil) to directly fetch it from google cloud storage.
+2. Via raw files on bucket: if you prefer to use the dataset directly, you can fetch it using [`gsutil`](https://cloud.google.com/storage/docs/gsutil) from google cloud storage.

-If you go with route 2:
+If you go with route 2, see below sections.

 ## Downloading the dataset